VBGI/django-instagram/README.rst

 Significantly rearranged version of the original `django-instagram <https://github.com/marcopompili/django-instagram>`_

-Don't use this app, if in doubt; It is developed to solve a particular task only...
+Don't use this app, if in doubt; It is created to solve a particular task only...

 ------------
 Requirements